Queensland Health

 Workers' Compensation and Rehabilitation and Other Legislation Amendment Bill 2020

 This bill makes it easier for first responders to claim workers' compensation for post-traumatic stress disorder (PTSD).
-It creates a 'presumptive' system where PTSD in eligible workers is automatically assumed to be caused by their work, removing the burden on injured workers to prove the connection.
-This responds to evidence that first responders experience mental health conditions at 10 times the rate of the general workforce.
+It creates a presumptive system where PTSD in eligible workers is automatically assumed to be caused by their work, removing the burden on injured workers to prove the connection.
+This responds to evidence from Beyond Blue and other reviews that first responders experience mental health conditions at substantially higher rates than the general workforce.

 26/11/2020· PASSED with amendment· Hon G Grace MP